A complete theory of the Clifford commutant: Overview of the results

-so that we can associate each Pauli operator $P \in \mathbb{P}_n^{\otimes k}$ with a unique equivalence class.
-In particular, we define the map $\mathcal{M} : P \mapsto \mathcal{M}(P) = [V, G]$, which, together with the independent set of Pauli operators $\{P_1, \ldots, P_m\}$, uniquely specifies $P$.
+which is uniquely associated with $P$.
+In particular, we define the map $\mathcal{M}: P \mapsto \mathcal{M}(P) = [V,G]$.
+Together with a choice of algebraically independent generators $\{P_1,\ldots,P_m\}$, the equivalence class $[V,G]$ uniquely specifies $P$.
 We are now ready to introduce a second type of \textit{Pauli monomials}, which will provide a complete basis for the $k$-th order commutant of the Clifford group for any $n$.

 \begin{definition*}[Independent graph-based Pauli monomials] The independent graph-based Pauli monomials are defined as the isotropic sum

 where $S_{[V, G]} \coloneqq \{ P \in \mathbb{P}_n^{\otimes k} \,:\, \mathcal{M}(P) = [V, G] \}$, and $\varphi(P) \coloneqq \tr\big(P\, T_{(k\,k{-}1)} T_{(k{-}1\,k{-}2)} \cdots T_{(2\,1)} T_{(1\,k)} \big)/d$, with $T_{(i\,j)}$ denoting the swap operator between the $i$-th and $j$-th tensor copies. \end{definition*} It is not difficult to verify that $ \mho_{I}([V,G]) \in \com(\mathcal{C}_n^{\otimes k}) $ for any choice of $ V $ and $ G $.
 We also show that $ \mho_{I}([V,G]) $ is non-zero if and only if $ \operatorname{rank}_2(G) \geq 2(m-n) $.
 Here, $\rank_2$ denotes the rank on $\mathbb F_2$.
 Proving that these non-zero elements form an orthogonal basis of the commutant for all $ n $ and $ k $, as shown in \cref{sec:comclif}, leads to the following main result.